-Amendments to FRS 116 Property, Plant and Equipment and FRS 138 Intangible Assets
+Amendments to FRS 116 Property, Plant and Equipment

-Amendments to FRS 116 and FRS 138 clarify the accounting for the accumulated depreciation/amortisation when an asset is revalued.
-It clarifies that:-
+Amendments to FRS 116 clarifies the accounting for the accumulated depreciation/amortisation when an asset is revalued.
+It clarifies that:

 - the gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset; and - the accumulated depreciation/amortisation is calculated as the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses.